solana-developers/solana-cookbook/docs/references/basic-transactions.md

 </SolanaCodeGroup>

-## How to increase compute budget for a transaction
+## How to change compute budget for a transaction

 Compute budget for a single transaction can be changed by adding an instruction call to the Compute Budget Program.
-By default the compute budget is set to 1.4M compute units, with a max of 1.4M compute units.
+By default the compute budget is set the product of 200k compute units * number of instructions, with a max of 1.4M compute units.
 The less compute you use, the less the transaction costs.

-**Note**: To increase the compute budget for a transaction, you must make the first instruction of the transaction the instruction that sets the budget.
+**Note**: To change the compute budget for a transaction, you must make the one of the first three instructions of the transaction the instruction that sets the budget.

 <SolanaCodeGroup>
   <SolanaCodeGroupItem title="TS" active>